sam-pop/ReactDeploymentGuide/README.md

 ### Troubleshooting:

-- This process (completed without any errors) should have automatically created a new _remote_ branch in your GitHub repo called **gh-pages** This branch should (more or less) look like this:
+- This process (completed without any errors) should have automatically created a new _remote_ branch in your GitHub repo called **gh-pages**.
+This branch should (more or less) look like this:

   [![branch screenshot](https://i.postimg.cc/qBhGmrVJ/Screenshot-from-2018-10-26-13-40-15.png)](https://postimg.cc/Cd0D1WxX)